electricpotential/electricpotential.org/README.md

 Feel free to use whatever, but these are essential tools for my workflow

- - Visual Studio Code (IMPORTANT: This is DIFFERENT from Visual Studio)
+ - IDE: Visual Studio Code (IMPORTANT: This is DIFFERENT from Visual Studio)
    - Extensions: GitLens, Prettier, ESLint, TailwindCSS Intellisense
- - Iterm 2 (rather than using the regular terminal)
+ - Terminal: Iterm 2 (rather than using the regular terminal)